pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 What the parser currently doing.

 1. It matches the Type 2.
-2. It doesn’t match the type 1 exclusively instead it will return
+2. It doesnï¿½t match the type 1 exclusively instead it will return

     \<ZStatus endtime='2011-Oct-03 22:11:13' starttime='2011-Oct-03 22:10:54' /\>
-    Other lines from log…
+    Other lines from logï¿½
-    Other lines from log…
+    Other lines from logï¿½
-    Other lines from log…
+    Other lines from logï¿½
-    Other lines from log…
+    Other lines from logï¿½
     \<ZStatus endtime='2011-Oct-03 19:45:14' starttime='2011-Oct-03 19:45:04' \>
                                                              \<zserver endtime='9' starttime='4' /\>
                                                              \<zserver endtime='9' starttime='4' /\>
                                                              \</ZStatus\>

-The Result according to the parser is correct, it matches the “ZStatus” from type1 and it skips to the “\</ZStatus\>” in type 2 by including unwanted error log lines.
+The Result according to the parser is correct, it matches the ï¿½ZStatusï¿½ from type1 and it skips to the ï¿½\</ZStatus\>ï¿½ in type 2 by including unwanted error log lines.

 Is it possible to write a single expressing which will match only the XML and not return the result above.